chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``options``
    **Ruby Type:** String, Array

    One (or more) additional command options that are passed to the command.
-For example, common zypper directives, such as ``--no-recommends``.
-See the `zypper man page <https://en.opensuse.org/SDB:Zypper_manual_(plain)>`_ for the full list.

 ``package_name``
    **Ruby Type:** String, Array

-   The name of the package.
-Defaults to the name of the resource block unless specified.
+   An optional property to set the package name if it differs from the resource block's name.

 ``source``
    **Ruby Type:** String

-   The direct path to a the package on the host.
+   The optional path to a package on the local file system.

 ``timeout``
    **Ruby Type:** String, Integer